10 Tips to Get Your Child to Wear a Bike Helmet

 - Encourage your child’s friends to wear a helmet.

 - Give your child a short course in bicycle safety to show that wearing a helmet is not a rule you invented.
-There are local events available this year, including a bike rodeo at Presque Isle on July 31.

 - Show your child that professional bicyclists wear helmets.

 - Take your child to bicycle races where all the participants wear helmets.

 - Praise your child openly for wearing a helmet.

 - Be firm and consistent in your demand for helmet use.
 No exceptions.

 By encouraging the use of helmets, you can prevent our children from suffering serious bike accident injuries.

 This is a message in bicycle safety from the bicycle accident lawyers of Purchase, George & Murphey, P.C.